toremalmedal/route-forecast/README.md

 > website where we can find contact information.
 If we cannot contact you in
 > case of problems, you risk being blocked without warning.":

-Optionally, use and Origin or Referer header for identification.

 - Attribution:
 > You must give appropriate credit, provide a link to the license, and indicate
 > if changes were made.
 You may do so in any reasonable manner, but not in any
 > way that suggests the licensor endorses you or your use.